 You might be wondering how inhumane puppy farms manage to operate.
 Surely every potential pet parent wants the best beginning for their puppy, wants to know they and their doggy parents were treated well, and so would avoid mills?

 Certainly, many buyers adopt via ethical avenues.
 But many others either aren’t aware of puppy mills or don’t mind buying a puppy from one.
 And, even for the most conscientious buyer, it isn’t always easy to identify puppy mills in New Zealand.
 The same can be said for puppy scams (read our tips for avoiding these here).

-This means that you’ll go to a pretend home to meet the puppy rather than the mill from where it was actually bred.
+This means you’ll go to a pretend home to meet the puppy rather than the mill it was bred in.
 You might think the puppy you’re playing with comes from an honest and reputable breeder but be sorely mistaken.

 What else can you do to try and avoid situations like this?